airbytehq/airbyte/docs/integrations/sources/slack.md

 1. Navigate to the Airbyte Open Source dashboard.
 2. Set the name for your source.
 3. **Required** Enter your `start_date`.
-4. **Required** Enter your `lookback_window`, which corresponds to amount of days in the past from which you want to sync data.
+4. **Required** Enter your `threads_lookback_window`, which corresponds to amount of days in the past from which you want to sync thread messages data.
+5. **Required** Enter your `messages_lookback_window`, which corresponds to amount of days in the past from which you want to sync channel messages data.
-5. Toggle `join_channels`, if you want to join all channels or to sync data only from channels the bot is already in.
+6. Toggle `join_channels`, if you want to join all channels or to sync data only from channels the bot is already in.
 If not set, you'll need to manually add the bot to all the channels from which you'd like to sync messages.
-6. Enter your `channel_filter`, this should be list of channel names (without leading '#' char) that limits the channels from which you'd like to sync.
+7. Enter your `channel_filter`, this should be list of channel names (without leading '#' char) that limits the channels from which you'd like to sync.
 If no channels are specified, Airbyte will replicate all data.
-7. Enter your `api_token`.
+8. Enter your `api_token`.
-8. Click **Set up source**.
+9. Click **Set up source**.
 <!-- /env:oss -->

 <HideInUI>